mpereaji/hello-world/README.md

 2 dos  adding this part
-3 tres adding this part
+3 tres adding this part!

 My name is Mitch and I'm this is my first time with Github